svn2github/computational-materials-repository/c2dm/c2dm.rst

 =====================  =======================================================
 key                    description
 =====================  =======================================================
-name                   Name of 2D material, given byphase and chemical formula.
+name                   Name of 2D material, written as phase followed by chemical formula.
 For example 'T-MoS2'

 Egap_G0W0              Quasiparticle energy gap

 data                   Dictionary with the dielectric building block of each material

 =====================  =======================================================

+The data entry contains the data that makes up the dielectric building block of each material, which can be used to build van der waals heterostructures.

 Keys within data dictionary
 ---------------